Scone Surface Water Management Plan - Community Survey

 Perth & Kinross Council is keen to consult with local residents and businesses in Scone regarding flooding due to surface water.

 In December 2021, SEPA published the Tay Flood Risk Management (FRM) Plan and in December 2022, the Council published the Tay Local FRM Plan.
-Both documents can be viewed via https://www.pkc.gov.uk/frmplans and include the requirement for a ‘Surface Water Management Plan’ (SWMP) for Scone as one of the selected actions for managing flood risk in the area.
+Both documents can be viewed here and include the requirement for a ‘Surface Water Management Plan’ (SWMP) for Scone as one of the selected actions for managing flood risk in the area.

-SEPA has published flood risk maps on its website at https://map.sepa.org.uk/floodmaps.
-These maps indicate the risk of potential surface water flooding to parts of Scone.
-Due to the small catchment size, small watercourses may not be shown on SEPA’s indicative map.
-SEPA’s Flood Maps were developed using a consistent, nationally applied methodology to catchment areas equal to or greater than 3km2 using a Digital Terrain Model (DTM).
-Therefore, the fluvial flood risk from such minor watercourses has not been modelled or shown on the SEPA Flood Map.
-Consequently, these areas may also be at risk of flooding.
+Due to the small catchment size, small watercourses may not be shown on SEPA’s indicative fluvial flood maps.
+SEPA’s fluvial flood maps were developed using a consistent, nationally applied methodology to catchment areas equal to or greater than 3km2 using a Digital Terrain Model (DTM).

+These new flood maps aim to indicate pluvial flood risk from surface water and small watercourses of catchment areas smaller than 3km 2.
 The flood maps are primarily backed up by historical reports of flooding; however, these are indicative and do not cover every instance of past flooding reported.
-The following issues have been observed:

 - Angus Road is affected by pluvial (surface water) flooding from agricultural land to the North.